VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 variation).
 Cohort examples at EBRC include ApiCommon, ClinEpi, Microbiome, OrthoMCL.

-- Project - This a WDK concept that is often called 'projectid' or 'model'.
+- Project - This a WDK concept that is often referred to as 'projectid' or 'model'.
 Examples at EBRC include AmoebaDB, ToxoDB, ClinEpiDB, MicrobiomeDB.
-AmoebaDB and ToxoDB belong to the ApiCommon cohort.
-ClinEpiDB belongs to the ClinEpi cohort.
+AmoebaDB and ToxoDB projects belong to the ApiCommon cohort.
+ClinEpiDB project belongs to the ClinEpi cohort.

 - Environment - Websites have a runtime environment which may influence configuration values.
 Examples at EBRC include production and virtual